HazyResearch/snorkel-superglue/README.md

 To obtain the MNLI dataset for pretraining RTE and CB, we recommend referring to the starter code for the [GLUE](https://gluebenchmark.com/) benchmark.

 ## Usage
-- To train a model for one of the SuperGLUE tasks, run the corresponding script in `scripts/`.
+- To train a model for one of the SuperGLUE tasks, run the corresponding script in `superglue_scripts/` or use `run.py` to use different run settings.
+Note that training will be very slow without a GPU.
 - Tutorials for using Slicing Functions (SFs), Transformation Functions (TFs), or doing pre-training with an auxiliary task are included under `tutorials/`.